 Bicycle and Pedestrian Safety

 Walking and biking are increasingly touted as healthy, environmentally friendly transportation options.
-More people are walking and biking to work, cities are implementing bike share programs, and planners are taking pedestrians and bicyclists into account when designing transportation plans.
+More people are walking and biking to work, cities are implementing bike share programs, and transportation planners are taking pedestrians and bicyclists into account.

 Unfortunately, pedestrians and cyclists are at an inherent disadvantage when involved in traffic crashes: when a faster moving vehicle meets a pedestrian or a bicycle, the vehicle always wins.

-In 2012, more than 4,743 pedestrians were killed in traffic crashes in the United States, 14% of all traffic fatalities.
+In 2012, 4,743 pedestrians were killed in traffic crashes in the United States, 14% of all traffic fatalities.

 GHSA recognizes the importance of bicycle and pedestrian (commonly referred to as bike/ped) safety.
 Several of its member State Highway Safety Offices (SHSOs) administer bike/ped programs, including the Safe Routes to School program outlined below.